-Written performance review (criteria discussed in class and posted on canvas)
+Written performance review (criteria discussed in class and posted on Canvas)

-One concert/vocal performance report due the last week of classes Wednesday 5/3.
+One concert/vocal performance report due final week of classes, Wednesday May 3.
 This can be either from a live or downloaded performance by one or more singers (any styles is acceptable in a concert, recital, opera, musical theatre or other performance setting).
 The review needs to be a minimum of 2 pages: 12 font, 1" margins.
 You will be graded on content and grammar, 15%